DAVIDSystems/DoNotSleep/README.md

 # DoNotSleep
 DoNotSleep is a tool, to prevent the computer switch to a power-safe mode, for a short period of time, without changing the global power-settings.

 The tool resides in the system-tray.
-There are some predefined presets, which can be quickly selected to sleep for short period.
+There are some predefined presets, which can be quickly selected to prohibit sleep for short period.

 ![System Tray](https://github.com/DAVIDSystems/DoNotSleep/blob/master/donotsleep/images/SystmTray.png)